Alternate format: Secure your sccounts and devices with multi-factor authentication (ITSAP.30.030) (PDF, 395 KB)

 - limit the number of services that only allow single factor authentication

-The Cyber Centre has created other publications which support the functions of MFA.
+The Cyber Centre and its partners have created other publications which support the functions of MFA.
 These publications include: